xrueiii/JennieAPI/README.md

-# Jennie API Helper – VS Code Extension 🚀
+# Jennie API – Master in APIs

 This VS Code extension helps developers integrate and explore backend APIs more easily by leveraging OpenAPI specifications and AI-assisted suggestions.
 It allows you to generate OpenAPI documentation from source code, suggest relevant API endpoints based on context, and even auto-generate and refine fetch code snippets.